Presidency of Herbert Hoover: Post–election period

+Post-presidency

+Hoover held the distinction of having the longest duration post-presidency until he was surpassed by Jimmy Carter.
+During most of this time Hoover resided in the famed New York Waldorf Astoria.
+It was here that Hoover penned many of his books including his memoirs.
+He would often be seen on fair weather days taking a stroll around the area, into the nature park, and mingling freely with passerbys.

 Historical reputation

 Hoover was extremely unpopular when he left office in 1933 and remained unpopular for the next several decades.
 In the 1930s, numerous popular diatribes appeared that were extremely harsh on Hoover; syndicated columnist Arthur Krock in 1931 said Hoover was a failure across the board as a party leader, economist, business authority, and personality.
 Historian Allan Nevins in July 1932 wrote that Hoover was an "exponent of narrow nationalism."
 He "botched the tariff, he botched farm relief, he botched prohibition—because he showed a Bourbon temper and an inelastic mind."
 Textbooks written in the older Progressive tradition identified Hoover with the reactionary side of class conflict.
 Arthur M. Schlesinger, Jr., a leading progressive exponent, strongly criticized Hoover in his influential work, The Crisis of the Old Order (1957).
 By the 1950s, however, a new school of consensus historians was replacing the Progressive approach, focusing on values shared across the political spectrum rather than class conflict.
-They started to praise Hoover for reforms that were picked up and further developed by Franklin Roosevelt's New Deal – such as relief of the unemployed, the Good Neighbor Policy in Latin America, and the Reconstruction Finance Corporation.
+They started to praise Hoover for reforms that were picked up and further developed by Franklin Roosevelt's New Deal, such as relief of the unemployed, the Good Neighbor Policy in Latin America, and the Reconstruction Finance Corporation.

 Hoover's reputation experienced a strong recovery after 1970.
 Revisionist scholars in the 1970s portrayed Hoover in terms of the activist Secretary of Commerce that was so attractive to voters in the 1920s, while recognizing some failings in the Depression years.
-Carl Degler showed that Hoover and FDR were similar in many ways—both were Wilsonians who were shaped by their First World War experiences, gave government a major role in the economy, and imposed controls on big business.
+Carl Degler showed that Hoover and FDR were similar in many ways: both were Wilsonians who were shaped by their First World War experiences, gave government a major role in the economy, and imposed controls on big business.
 To these historians, Hoover was the link between the 1920s and the New Deal.
 These revisionist historians depicted Hoover as an individual "deserving of respect and historical study for his roles as a humane reformer, idealistic visionary, and institutional developer."
 Hawley in 2019 concluded that most revisionist historians "continued to agree that Hoover had not been the hardhearted reactionary, financial charlatan, and do-nothing president depicted in the earlier derogatory portrait."